Changissnz/why_America_is_not_for_everyone/README.md

 due to their mediocrity.
 Other Americans, no matter how excellent, are made to inevitably answer to those at the top, maybe the rich, maybe political representatives.

-I believe an important but seldomly spoken notion of political control, especially the kind that is to care for outliers and immigrants, is that it is better for some potential to go to waste rather than being used to forge new beginnings.
+I believe an important but seldomly spoken notion of political control, especially the kind that is to care for outliers and immigrants, is that it is better for some potential to go to waste rather than be used to forge new beginnings.
 Socialists in traditional societies believe this, many American ultra-conservatives believe this, and many immigrants believe this.
 But believing in this notion does not necessarily mean everyone can play by the same rules or co-exist with each other, just like that.
 Migrants, from underdeveloped countries, have a different mentality to project.
 Well, at least the honest ones.
 Working hard.
 Not partaking in the black market, let alone be a major chess piece in it.
 Migrants from underdeveloped countries tend to have a more materialistic view to share, based on their communication with other people.
 I don't mean this in a disparaging way.
 My grandfather had that